17 states sue Trump administration to block citizenship question on 2020 census

 "The idea that someone from the Trump administration knocks on your door and asks about your citizenship will provoke a real fear," Schneiderman said.

-The attorneys general of Connecticut, Delaware, Illinois, Iowa, Maryland, Massachusetts, Minnesota, New Jersey, New Mexico, North Carolina, Oregon, Pennsylvania, Rhode Island, Virginia, Vermont, Washington have joined Schneiderman's suit along with the District of Columbia and six major cities: New York City, Seattle, Providence, Chicago, San Francisco and Philadelphia.
+The attorneys general of Connecticut, Delaware, Illinois, Iowa, Maryland, Massachusetts, Minnesota, New Jersey, New Mexico, North Carolina, Oregon, Pennsylvania, Rhode Island, Virginia, Vermont, Washington have joined Schneiderman's suit along with the District of Columbia and six cities: New York, Seattle, Providence, Chicago, San Francisco and Philadelphia.
 The bipartisan U.S. Conference of Mayors also joined.

 Rep. Jerry Nadler of New York, the top Democrat on the House Judiciary Committee, called the Trump administration's move a "brazen attempt ... to cheat on the census" and "to attack states that have large immigrant populations."